Thailand is one of my favourite places to visit for my holiday.

 This is also known as the world’s backpackers district.
 Khao San Road is touristy; however, that doesn’t mean it is a bad thing to many people.

 If you are seeking a place to connect with other fellow travellers around the world.
 You want to catch up on each other’s stories over a few cheap drinks, Khao San Road is the perfect place for that.
-However, if you are looking for the authentic Thai experience.
+However, if you are looking for an authentic Thai experience.
 Khao San Road might not be the best spot.

 It is full of bars, restaurants, souvenir shops, hostels, cheap hotels, fried insects and other interesting sites.
 A place for young travellers to party, if that’s your thing, then this place is for you.